Best Nonprofit CRMs (Updated 2023)

 Bottom line: if you want forms and e-commerce on your website but don’t need a full suite of donor management services, Classy could be a good fit for you.

-Of course, we don't think a list of the best all-in-one nonprofit CRM solutions is complete without adding CharityEngine to the list.
-CharityEngine is the only fundraising CRM with native tools, making it a true all-in-one solution.
-This helps you leverage data to enrich donor relationships, raise more money, and increase your impact on the world.
+Of course, we don't think a list of the best CRM solutions is complete without adding CharityEngine to the list.
+CharityEngine is the only fundraising CRM with native tools, making it a true all-in-one solution that helps you leverage data to enrich donor relationships, raise more money, and increase your impact on the world.
+And it may offer all the tools you need out of the box, but it's also able to seamlessly integrate with any third-party system to help you build an enterprise-level tech stack.
+Oh, and we've got no plans to merge with anyone else.

-CharityEngine's clients have missions that serve causes as national as Wounded Warrior Project to those who are more focused and local, like Shelby Humane Society, Built exclusively for fundraisers, CharityEngine offer large-scale email and marketing automation capabilities, tools to amplify monthly giving, and competitive, secure payment processing.
+CharityEngine's clients have missions that serve causes as national as Army Emergency Relief to those who are more focused and local, like Shelby Humane Society, Built exclusively for fundraisers, CharityEngine offer large-scale email and marketing automation capabilities, tools to amplify monthly giving, and competitive, secure payment processing.

-Bottom line: if you're looking for an all-in-one nonprofit CRM that includes large-volume email automation, reporting and advanced analytics, and enterprise billing and payment processing, take a look at CharityEngine.
+Bottom line: if you're looking for a robust, scalable nonprofit CRM that includes large-volume email automation, reporting and advanced analytics, and enterprise billing and payment processing, take a look at CharityEngine.

 That's a lot to consider.
 Is a nonprofit CRM worth it?